josamuna/js-practice/Day-18/README.md

 ## 2. Inserting Elements

-> While creating an Element helps to attach it to the DOM hierarchi, but _`inserting an Elelemnt`_ give more dynamically nature behavior. `For exemple add an Element before or after a specif paragraph`.
-This could be done with _`document.body.insertBefore(span, pElem)`_ or _`document.body.insertBefore(span, pElem.nextElementSibling)`_ to simulate inserting after (Means before the next subling of the Element).
-The body (or the direct parent of the node to add before or after) should be invoked to access the parent of current node, otherwirse an error will be raise like thath: _Uncaught NotFoundError: Failed to execute 'insertBefore' on 'Node': The node before which the new node is to be inserted is not a child of this node_.
+> While creating an Element helps to attach it to the DOM hierarchy, but _`inserting an Elelemnt`_ gives more dynamically natured behavior. `For exemple add an Element before or after a specific paragraph`.
+This could be done with _`document.body.insertBefore(span, pElem)`_ or _`document.body.insertBefore(span, pElem.nextElementSibling)`_ to simulate inserting after (meaning before the next sibling of the Element).
+The body (or the direct parent of the node to add before or after) should be invoked to access the parent of the current node, otherwirse, an error will be raised like that: _Uncaught NotFoundError: Failed to execute 'insertBefore' on 'Node': The node before which the new node is to be inserted is not a child of this node_.

 nextSibling Element is the next node of another.
-It can be accessed with the property _`nextElementSibling`_ of an Node Element.
+It can be accessed with the property _`nextElementSibling`_ of a Node Element.

 ```js
 // Adding span before a paragraph.